Patient portrayal

 Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare, often progressive, immune-mediated neuromuscular disorder of the peripheral nervous system.5-7

 CIDP results in motor and sensory impairment in the upper and lower limbs.
-CIDP significantly impacts quality of life.6,8
+CIDP significantly impacts quality of life.3,6,8

 Common motor and sensory signs and symptoms

-Existing treatments, while beneficial, may fall short in the fight against CIDP
+Traditional treatments, while beneficial, may fall short in the fight against CIDP1,9,14,15

-†A cross-sectional study of 112 patients in the Netherlands with a confirmed CIDP diagnosis from patient files and expert consensus using the 2010 EFNS/PNS criteria.
+*CIDP diagnosis was confirmed from patient files and expert consensus using the 2010 EFNS/PNS criteria.
 At study entry, median age was 62 years, median disease duration was 9 years, and median time from onset to diagnosis was 5 months (2-12 months).
-Eighty percent of patients presented with typical CIDP, and 20% presented with CIDP variants.9
+Eighty percent of patients presented with typical CIDP, and 20% presented with CIDP variants.
+Maintenance treatment included IVIG (n=58), corticosteroids (n=8), IVIG plus corticosteroids (n=3), PLEX (n=2), prednisone plus methotrexate (n=1), or no treatment (n=40).9

-CDAS=CIDP Disease Activity Status; CIDP=chronic inflammatory demyelinating polyneuropathy; EFNS=European Federation of Neurological Societies; PNS=Peripheral Nerve Society.
+CDAS=CIDP Disease Activity Status; CIDP=chronic inflammatory demyelinating polyneuropathy; EFNS=European Federation of Neurological Societies; IVIG=intravenous immunoglobulin; PLEX=plasma exchange; PNS=Peripheral Nerve Society; SCIG=subcutaneous immunoglobulin.

-IVIG, corticosteroids, and PLEX are effective therapies and are the guideline-recommended treatments for CIDP
+IVIG, corticosteroids, and PLEX are effective therapies and are the guideline-recommended treatments for CIDP6

 Both short- and long-term effectiveness and risks need to be considered with all treatments6